Rudxain/Samsung-rants/index.md

 Now I'm forced to use the slow Bluetooth, when Nearby Share decides the devices aren't compatible with WFD.
 Another option is LAN sharing, but this requires a centralized router to act as bridge

-### Obnoxious screenshot gesture

-The only way to take a screen capture is to make a "Palm swipe" gesture, which is an "Advanced Feature™".
+### Bad screenshots

+There are 4 ways to capture the screen:

+- Tasks Edge: Allocates more RAM, and constantly uses more screen real-state.
+Fortunately, it doesn't show up in the final screenshot.
+- Smart Select Edge: JPEG compression.
+And it's hard to take a full-screen capture.
-Sometimes, it fails to recognize the gesture, causing a UI touch at a random place.
+- Palm Swipe gesture, "Advanced Feature™": Sometimes, it fails to recognize the gesture, causing a UI touch at a random place.

-The only other way is to use "Game Booster", but it only shows up when playing a game.
+- Game Booster: It only shows up when playing a game.

 ### Crappy camera